tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

   The PID of the instrument.
 The subproperty `identifierType` contains the type of the PID, e.g. `Handle` or `DOI` in the case of an ePIC Handle or a DataCite DOI respectively.

+`SchemaVersion`
+  The version number of the PIDINST schema used to create a record.

 `LandingPage`
   The URL of the landing page that the PID resolves to.